How to Write a Research Paper – A to Z of Academic Writing

 This is a brief report of research presented at an organized meeting such as a conference.
 These range from an abstract to a full report of the research.
 It needs to be focused and clear in explaining your topic and the main points of the study that will be shared with the audience.

-- STEP 1: Sections in a Research Paper
+- STEP 1: How to structure a Research Paper?

 - STEP 2: Order for Preparation of the Manuscript